aisia-research-lab/certificate-coupled-dca/README.md

 # Certificate-Coupled DCA for the Trust-Region Subproblem

-Reproducibility code and archived experimental results for the manuscript (submitted to the journal SIAM Journal on Optimization):
+Reproducibility code and archived experimental results for the manuscript (under a submission):

 > **Certificate-Coupled DCA for the Trust-Region Subproblem: Early Structural Escape and Progressive Global Certification**
 > Author: Nguyen Thanh Binh